CodePushGo/website/src/content/blog/en/how-end-to-end-encryption-secures-updates.md

 ### Exchanging Keys Securely

-Capgo integrates key management systems that comply with Apple and Google security requirements [\[1\]](https://capgo.app/).
+CodePushGo integrates key management systems that comply with Apple and Google security requirements [\[1\]](https://capgo.app/).
 This ensures that encryption keys are exchanged securely and reliably.

 After the keys are in place, the encrypted package can be sent using a secure data transfer protocol.

 ### Secure Data Transfer

-Capgo's platform ensures fast and secure data delivery.
+CodePushGo's platform ensures fast and secure data delivery.
 For example, a 5MB bundle is transmitted in just 114ms, and the system has successfully delivered 23.5 million updates [\[1\]](https://capgo.app/).

 Here’s a quick look at its performance metrics: